-The Emergency Telecommunications Office is in the Building Officials office of the EOC.
+The Emergency Telecommunications Office is in the Chief Building Official /By-Law Enforcement Officer's office of the main EOC.
 It is equipped with portable hand radios, battery back-up, two-way radio with the necessary channels to communicate with police, fire, EMS and the Ontario Fire Marshall.